 Although no system makes your home completely burglar-proof, a home security system can reduce your chances of being burglarized and give you some peace of mind.
 In 2010, BBB received nearly 25,000 inquiries from customers asking about burglar alarm systems.

-“It’s important to investigate the purchase of a home security system with the same care you would any major purchase,” said Stephen A. Cox, president and CEO of the Council of Better Business Bureaus.
+“It’s important to investigate the purchase of a home security system with the same care you would any major purchase,” said Kim States, BBB President.
 “There are too many door-to-door salespeople selling home security systems out there that don’t always have your best interest at heart.”